 Q fever is a disease of sheep, goats, and cows carried by ticks.
 Animals can be infected by breathing dried tick feces, and humans in proximity to the animals can be infected as well.
 It forms hardy spores, with an effective dose as small as one spore, and so makes a fairly good bioagent.
 Q fever causes a sudden fever, aches, and general ill health, but it is much less dangerous than its relative typhus.
 Q fever only lasts a few weeks, rarely leads to complications except for pneumonia, and is rarely fatal.
 Outbreaks of Q fever were unheard of in the Soviet Union before that time, and it was heavily investigated as a bioagent by Soviet researchers later.
-However, wars do tend to be accompanied by a breakdown in public health systems and outbreaks of diseases, sometimes unusual ones, so the evidence remains inconclusive.BACK_TO_TOP
+However, wars do tend to be accompanied by a breakdown in public health systems and outbreaks of diseases, sometimes unusual ones, so there's not much there to put any weight on.BACK_TO_TOP

 * When Germany surrendered in May 1945, the Allies got a nasty surprise from Nazi nerve gases.
 There was no such shock from Nazi BW research.
 The Germans had never gone beyond preliminary investigations, though some brutal experiments had been performed on concentration camp prisoners.